osmandapp/web/main/docs/user/map/interact-with-map.md

 The use of fog is necessary, since the display of remote objects on the map requires significant computing resources and is not always justified due to map [distortions](../plugins/development.md#comparison-with-a-satellite-imagery) at small viewing angles.
 So the visible distance on OsmAnd map is currently limited to 35 tiles.

 :::info
 Map tilt can be changed by long press on the screen with two fingers and moving them up/down.
-You can also change tilt by tapping on the ["My location"](#my-location--zoom) icon in the lower-right corner of the screen (only 45 and 90 degree positions are available).
+You can also change tilt by tapping on the [*My location*](#my-location--zoom) icon in the lower-right corner of the screen (only 45 and 90 degree positions are available).
 You can not change Camera tilt when old [map rendering engine](../personal/global-settings.md#map-rendering-engine) (version 1) is on.
 :::